Davidloku1234567/Cal_Fire/README.md

 <a name="intro"></a>
 ## 1. Introduction

 Living in California, I am no stranger to fires and the damage they cause.
-2019 may cost the state as much as $80 billion in lost property and economic activity.
+The fire season of 2019 may cost the state as much as $80 billion in lost property and economic activity.
 This is not a problem that is getting better.
 I personally had to drive through a major fire zone just to commute to work in 2017.
 People lose homes, national parks close and the economy is disrupted for millions of Californians.
 I believe that data can help anticipate when fires are going occur and where they will burn the longest.

 <a name="statement"></a>
 ## 2. Problem Statement